How much time do people spend on social media a day?

 How much time do young people spend on social media?

-Previously, we’ve mentioned the figure of 144 minutes per day on social media as an average.
-When it comes to 16 to 24-year olds, they tend to spend a median of three hours on various platforms.
+Previously, we’ve mentioned the figure of 145 minutes per day on social media on average.
+When it comes to 16 to 24-year-olds, they tend to spend a median of three hours on various platforms.
 This is a sizable step up but not an unexpected one.

-How much time per day do people spend on different social media?
+How much time do people spend on Facebook?

-How much time do people spend on social media in the US?
+How much time does the average American spend on social media?

 According to one survey, US adults use media for approximately 12 hours and 9 minutes per day.
-As far as social media is concerned, the citizens of North America use it for 2 hours and 6 minutes.
-If we compare it to other continents, it is behind South America (3 hours and 29 minutes), Africa (3 hours and 10 minutes), and slightly behind Asia (2 hours and 16 minutes).
+As far as social media is concerned, Americans use it for 2 hours and 7 minutes daily.
+If we compare it to other countries, the US ranks somewhere in the middle of the list.
+It’s far behind the Philippines (4 hours and 15 minutes) and Colombia (3 hours and 45 minutes) but ahead of Japan (51 minutes), South Korea (1 hour and 8 minutes), and Austria (1 hour and 22 minutes).

 How much time a year do people spend on social media?

-On average, people spend about 36.5 days on social media every single year.
+On average, people spend about 36.6 days on social media every single year.
 This is more than a month.
 Now, it’s essential to consider that the discrepancy between adults and teens can be quite staggering in favor of the latter.
-The exact figures for each demographic are somewhat harder to come by, but they are both impressing and terrifying.
+The exact figures for each demographic are somewhat harder to come by, but they are both impressive and terrifying.

 How much time do people spend on social media in other countries?

 When it comes to the average time spent on social media, the US is far from being at the top of the list.
-On top of the list are the Philippines, Brazil, Indonesia, Thailand, and Argentina.
-The fact that Brazil and Argentina are on this list is hardly surprising since people in South America spend most of their time on social media on average.
-The leader, the Philippines, spearheads the list with approximately 3 hours and 57 minutes per day.
+On top of the list are the Philippines, Colombia, Brazil, Kenya, and Nigeria.
+The fact that Colombia and Brazil rank so high is hardly surprising since people in South America spend most of their time on social media on average.
+The leader, the Philippines, spearheads the list with approximately 4 hours and 15 minutes per day.

 How much time do millennials spend on social media?

 Millennials spend an average of 2 hours and 38 minutes on social media per day.
-This time is split among several different social networks, with Facebook and YouTube being the most dominant.
-Instagram and Twitter closely follow, but IM tools like FB messenger and WhatsApp are also quite prevalent with this demographic.
+This time is split among several different social networks, with their average time spent on Facebook per day being the most dominant.
+TikTok, Instagram, and Twitter closely follow, but instant messaging tools like Messenger and WhatsApp are also quite prevalent in this demographic.

 How much time do students spend on social media?

 Generally speaking, an average student spends approximately 1–2 hours on social media every day.
-They spend additional 1–2 hours streaming videos and about 0–2 hours on the rest of their online activities.
+They spend additional 1–2 hours streaming videos and about 0–2 hours on other online activities.

 How much social media is too much?